xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

-# Introduction to symmetrical key crypto
+# Introduction to symmetric key crypto

 We will first introduce what is cryptography.
 Next introduce some trivial codes such as Caesar cipher and frequency analysis against Caesar cipher.